The Center for Children's Books

 The Center for Children’s Books (CCB) is a crossroads for critical inquiry, professional training, and educational outreach related to youth-focused resources, literature, and librarianship.
 The Center’s mission is to facilitate the creation and dissemination of exemplary and progressive research and scholarship related to all aspects of children’s and young adult literature; media and resources for young (ages 0-18) audiences; and youth services librarianship.

 The CCB supports its mission by providing space, staff, and other support to affiliates; housing collections and other research tools; and sponsoring outreach, scholarly conferences, and instructional activities.
-Affiliates include School and University faculty and academic staff; The Bulletin of the Center for Children's Books (BCCB); and the School's K-12 Library Information Specialist Licensure Program.
+Affiliates include School and University faculty and academic staff; The Bulletin of the Center for Children's Books (BCCB); and the School's School Librarian Licensure program.